Kranthi-Sai/todaypay/README.md

- the following command for starting the project in ur local machine: npm install npm install react-currency-input-field npm start
+ the following command for starting the project in your local machine: npm install npm install react-currency-input-field npm start